opengl-tutorials/ogl/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 #Loading .BMP images yourself

-Knowing the BMP file format is not crucial : plenty of libraries can do it for you.
+Knowing the BMP file format is not crucial : plenty of libraries can load BMP files for you.
 But it's very simple and can help you understand how things work under the hood.
 So we'll write a BMP file loader from scratch, so that you know how it works, <span style="text-decoration: underline;">and never use it again</span>.

 Here is the declaration of the loading function :
 {% highlight cpp linenos %}